JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

    Predicate for testing if the OS provides a Unix-like interface.
-See documentation :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .
+See documentation in :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .

 .. function:: is_apple([os])

    ..
 Docstring generated from Julia source

    Predicate for testing if the OS is a derivative of Apple Macintosh OS X or Darwin.
-See documentation :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .
+See documentation in :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .

 .. function:: is_linux([os])

    ..
 Docstring generated from Julia source

    Predicate for testing if the OS is a derivative of Linux.
-See documentation :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .
+See documentation in :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .

 .. function:: is_bsd([os])

    ..
 Docstring generated from Julia source

    Predicate for testing if the OS is a derivative of BSD.
-See documentation :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .
+See documentation in :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .

 .. function:: is_windows([os])

    ..
 Docstring generated from Julia source

    Predicate for testing if the OS is a derivative of Microsoft Windows NT.
-See documentation :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .
+See documentation in :ref:`Handling Operating System Variation <man-handling-operating-system-variation>`\ .

 .. function:: windows_version()